 Sometimes the only way to be whole is to be completely broken, helpless, powerless – shattered into millions of seemingly irretrievable pieces.
 It is the collection of pieces, the best of parts of us and our possibilities that will make us the whole, without a hole, again.

-As we rebuilt ourselves, we are the same on the outside but it is our new internal completeness that shines through what seems to be our sameness.
+As we rebuild ourselves, we are the same on the outside but it is our new internal completeness that shines through what seems to be our sameness.

 The process of retrieving the scattered shards of our past selves may initially involve external forces — *religion, God(s), spirituality, rehab, therapy, medication, support groups.
 While they provide structure, order, comfort, release, safety, validation…the goal is beyond these tangible forces.
 We can take a great many lessons, advice, truths, insights, from them but ultimately the path must lead inward to the core of ourselves – be able to love, forgive, soothe and comfort ourselves without external forces.
 If we do not seek our internal force and make peace with its shadow and light, we will remain shackled (dependent) to external forces positive and destructive for the rest of our lives – never truly be liberated from our physical/emotional/spiritual pain.